 EmStat Pico Module

-The EmStat Pico module is an embedded potentiostat which can be used as part of a highly compact system for electrochemical measurements.
-The EmStat Pico module supports most common electrochemical techniques, including Cyclic Voltammetry, Square Wave Voltammetry and Impedance Spectroscopy.
+The EmStat Pico module is a dual-channel embedded potentiostat/bipotentiostat which can be used as part of a highly compact system for electrochemical measurements.
+The EmStat Pico module supports most common electrochemical techniques, including Cyclic Voltammetry, Square Wave Voltammetry and Impedance Spectroscopy (FRA/EIS).

 It is recommended for first-time users to start with the